XaadKhalid/XaadKhalid/README.md

 - 👋 Hi, I’m @XaadKhalid
-- 👀 I’m interested in Web Development
+- 👀 I love Web Development
-- 🌱 I’m currently learning MEAN stack
+- 🌱 Currently we are working on image processing for our FYP.

 <!---
 XaadKhalid/XaadKhalid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.